Lane cake: Original recipe and adaptations

-Lane cakes in American culture
+In American culture

 In Harper Lee's To Kill a Mockingbird, a Lane cake is given as a welcome gift to Aunt Alexandra by Miss Maudie Atkinson.
 The narrator in the story is the young daughter, Scout, of Atticus Finch.
 Scout reports, "Miss Maudie baked a Lane cake so loaded with shinny it made me tight", "shinny" being a slang term for moonshine, and "tight" suggesting feeling the effects of the alcohol.

 Also in To Kill a Mockingbird, Miss Maudie bakes a Lane cake for Mr. Avery, who was severely injured in an attempt to put out a fire in her home.
 “Soon as I can get my hands clean and when Stephanie Crawford’s not looking, I’ll make him a Lane cake.
 That Stephanie’s been after my recipe for thirty years, and if she thinks I’ll give it to her just because I’m staying with her she’s got another think coming.”

 In Jimmy Carter's memoir Christmas in Plains, he writes: "I guess it would be more accurate to say that Mama never liked to cook, and welcomed my father into the kitchen whenever he was willing.
 He was always the one who prepared batter cakes or waffles for breakfast, and he would even make a couple of Lane cakes for Christmas.
 Since this cake recipe required a strong dose of bourbon, it was just for the adult relatives, doctors, nurses, and other friends who would be invited to our house for eggnog."

-In May 2016 Lane cake was voted the official state cake of Alabama.
+In May 2016, Lane cake was voted the official state cake of Alabama.